bitstone/.github/pull_request_template.md

-# GitHub Merge Request Template
+# GitHub Pull Request Template

 ## Developer Checklist
 - [ ] **Clear Description**: What is the change and why it was implemented.